alexpacheco/rprog/index.md

 * free and open source IDE for R. Can be installed on Windows, Mac OSX and Linux.
 * user interface comparable to other IDEs or software such as MATLAB.
 * more suited for development
-* Version 1.0.153 available as On Demand on https://software.lehigh.edu
+* Version 1.1.383 available on LUApps at https://luapps.lehigh.edu

 <img src="./RStudio.PNG" height="360px" width="720px" align="center" alt="RStudio" />